-- 1. All students must have a Student Identification Card.
+- All students must have a Student Identification Card.
 Identification cards are received at the beginning of freshman year or with new enrollment.
-These cards are used to open exterior doors during the school day, purchase lunches, and check out library materials.
-If lost or stolen, students should see the technology intern in the library for replacement.
+These cards are used to open exterior doors during the school day, purchase lunches, and check out library materials. - If lost or stolen, students should see the technology intern in the library for replacement.
 The first replacement card is free.
-Further replacements cost \$5. - 2.
-If a student has lost their student identification card, they should see the technology intern in the library for a replacement. - 3.
-Student identification cards are active from 7 a.m.-4:30 p.m.
+Further replacements cost \$5. - 3.
+Student identification cards are active from 7:00 a.m.
+4:30 p.m.
 Monday-Friday. - 4.
-Student identification cards can be used to enter the Center of Clayton from 7 a.m.-2:30 p.m.
+Student identification cards can be used to enter the Center of Clayton from 7:00 a.m.
+2:30 p.m.
 Monday-Friday.
 Students must check-in with the link attendant after 2:30 p.m.
 Monday-Friday - 5.
 Student identification cards are programmed to open the following doors: - o Front/Globe Door - o CTE/Baseball Field Door - o Greyhound Entrance/Stuber Gym Door - o Band Door - 6.
 Students should not allow others entry to the building when they open an exterior door.
-Students should use their individual student identification card to enter the building and not allow unrecognized classmates, unrecognized staff members, parents, etc. to enter the building. - 7.
+Students should use their individual student identification cards to enter the building and not allow unrecognized classmates, unrecognized staff members, parents, etc. to enter the building. - 7.
 Students should direct all visitors to the front entrance to buzz in. - 8.
-If a student forgets their student identification card they can use the buzzer at the Front/Globe entrance. - 9.
-Students should not use excessive force on exterior doors until they open.
+If a student forgets their student identification card they can use the buzzer at the Front/Globe entrance. - Students should not use excessive force on exterior doors until they open.
 This compromises the ability of the door to function properly and compromises our safety.